 My measurements and planning were spot on.
 The tray joined and each vertical edge gently kissed together.
 It was a beautiful moment.

-Elated, both John and I dismantled the scaffold then left Brechin and Chamber Practise with their new shopfront.
+Elated, both John and I dismantled the scaffold, leaving Brechin and Chamber Practise with their new shopfront.

-I create signs for Dundee businesses to confidently grow.
+I create signs for Dundee businesses across the northeast of Scotland.
 Get in touch to find out how I can help you.